 There are two main types of cutting wheel - type 41 and type 42.

-Not sure about the right type of cutting wheel for your applications?
-Feel free to get in touch with our experts, who offer free, professional advice to help you find the right products for your usage.
+Unsure about the right type of cutting wheel for your applications?
+Feel free to contact our experts, who offer free, professional advice to help you find the right products for your usage.

 • Wheel material - The material of your cutting wheel is one of the most important considerations when choosing.